teonivalois/DacheCache/README.md

 }
 ```

-Add the following antries to your Web.Config file:
+Make sure you have Dache client configured for your web project, then add the following entries to your Web.Config file:

 ```xml
   <appSettings>